 More than one happy, loving couple has been caught off guard by opinions that crop up during discussions of parenthood.
 It’s common for adults to have firm beliefs about what makes a good parent.
 Unfortunately, it’s also common for couples to wait too long to talk these things through.
+And pregnancy and parenting are not easy at all – from planning baby props and baby shower baby thank you cards to all changes, pains and laughs that are to come!
 Raising a child is hard enough without suddenly realizing you and your partner aren’t on the same page.
 So it’s time to flex those communication muscles.

 There are a number of topics to discuss as you prepare to raise children.
 Consider grabbing a notebook and a pen when you sit down together to make note of what you agree on.
 However, remember that the one constant is change.
 So while you might agree today, something might crop up later to change your mind.
 In other words, get ready to have these conversations more than once.